Adam Duvall Preview, Player Props: Red Sox vs. Nationals

-The Boston Red Sox and Adam Duvall (.441 slugging percentage over his past 10 games, including two homers), take on starting pitcher MacKenzie Gore and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.
+Adam Duvall -- batting .219 with two doubles, two home runs, three walks and six RBI in his past 10 games -- will be in action for the Boston Red Sox against the Washington Nationals, with Patrick Corbin on the mound, on August 17 at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Nationals.
+He had a hitless performance in his previous game (0-for-2) against the Nationals.

 Adam Duvall Game Info & Props vs. the Nationals